 Your Information is Secure with the Veteran Health Identification Card

 VA issues enrolled Veterans a Veteran Health Identification Card (VHIC) for use at VA health care facilities.
 The VHIC safeguards your personal information – the member ID and card number have eliminated the need for your Social Security number to be on the card.
 Similar to a typical health insurance card, the VHIC signifies your enrollment in VA health care.

 The VHIC is used as proof of identity and to check in for appointments at VA health care facilities.
-While the card is not required to receive health care, VA recommends all enrolled Veterans obtain a card.
+While the card is not required to receive health care, VA recommends all enrolled Veterans have one.

-To obtain a VHIC, you will need to provide two forms of identification, such as your driver’s license and passport, to your local VA health care facility and have your photo taken.
-The card will be mailed to you usually within 7 to 10 days after the card has been requested.
-For more information about the types of identification needed, go to “What document(s) do I need to prove my identity to receive a VHIC?” in Frequently Asked Questions.
-You also can visit www.va.gov/healthbenefits/vhic or call toll free 1-877-222-VETS (8387) Monday - Friday between 8 a.m. and 8 p.m.
+To obtain a VHIC, you will need to provide one form of primary identification: your driver’s license, passport, or other federal, state or local photo ID with your address, to your local VA health care facility and have your photo taken.
+The card will be mailed to you usually within seven to 10 days after it has been requested.
+For more information about the types of identification needed, go to “What document(s) do I need to prove my identity to receive a VHIC?” on page 40.
+You also can visit www.va.gov/healthbenefits/vhicor call 1-877-222-VETS (8387) Monday through Friday between 8 a.m. and 8 p.m.
 ET.
 If your card is lost or stolen, contact your local VAMC for assistance.

 Schedule an Appointment